AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 9. Reboot a 3DS.

 10. The Home Menu UI has been restored.

+11. (Optional) Update the console firmware to the latest version.

 ## Restoring the Home Menu title - Method 4